-In 2018, the City of Longmont will begin construction of a project at its Waste Water Treatment Plant (WWTP) to make fuel from gas produced in the treatment of Longmont's sewage.
-The project will convert biogas (generated through anaerobic digestion) into clean Renewable Natural Gas (RNG).
-The RNG produced will then be used to power the City’s trash trucks.
+In 2018, the City of Longmont began construction of a project at the Wastewater Treatment Plant (WWTP) to make fuel from gas produced in the treatment of Longmont's sewage.
+The project converts biogas (generated through anaerobic digestion at the WWTP) into clean Renewable Natural Gas (RNG).
+The RNG produced is being used to power part of the City’s fleet trash trucks.

-Upon completion of the RNG fueling station in 2019, 11 of the City’s 16 diesel trash trucks will be replaced with trucks capable of using RNG fuel (this change-out aligns with the existing replacement schedule for those trucks).
-The remaining five diesel trucks will be replaced in 2021.
+Eleven of the City’s 21 diesel collection trucks have been replaced with trucks capable of using RNG fuel.
+(This changeout aligns with the existing replacement schedule for those trucks.)
+The remaining diesel trucks are expected to be replaced in 2024.

 Why is this project so exciting?

-- Renewable Vehicle Fuel – A renewable resource is a resource which can be used repeatedly and replaced naturally.
-This project will create a renewable vehicle fuel for the City’s Sanitation fleet which is composed mainly of refuse collection trucks.
+- Renewable Vehicle Fuel – A renewable resource is one that can be used repeatedly and replaced naturally.
+This project has created a renewable vehicle fuel for the City’s trash, recycling and composting collection trucks.

-- Reduce Carbon Emissions – On average, the Sanitation Department uses over 90,000 gallons of diesel fuel per year.
-By switching to renewable vehicle fuel, this project will eliminate over 1,000 metric tons of CO2!
+- Reduce Carbon Emissions – On average, the Waste Services division uses over 100,000 gallons of diesel fuel per year.
+By switching to renewable vehicle fuel, this project will eliminate over 1,000 metric tons of carbon dioxide (CO2)!

 - Innovative & Sustainable – Longmont is dedicated to fulfilling the goals set forth in the Sustainability Plan.
-This project is a collaboration between two different City departments (Wastewater and Sanitation) to improve local air quality and sustainably recover energy in waste.
+This project is a collaboration between two different City divisions (Wastewater and Waste Services) to improve local air quality and sustainably recover energy in waste.

-- Expandable – The Sanitation department will use 50-70% of the biogas produced at the Wastewater Treatment Plant (WWTP).
-The infrastructure in this project can be easily expanded to serve other types of fleet vehicles.
+- Expandable – The Waste Services division anticipates using about 50-70 percent of the biogas produced at the WWTP.
+The infrastructure in this project could ultimately be expanded to serve other types of fleet vehicles.

-- Front Range Leader – Longmont will be the first city on the front range to implement a renewable vehicle fuel project.
+- Front Range Leader – Longmont is the first city along the Front Range to implement a renewable vehicle fuel project.
 Other utilities have been looking at Longmont as a model for their operations.

-So how does the City produce this “renewable vehicle fuel”?
+How does the City produce this renewable vehicle fuel?

-It all starts with Anaerobic Digestion.
-The City’s Wastewater Treatment Plant (WWTP) uses this biological process to break down organic material.
-One of the produces of Anaerobic Digestion is biogas.
-Approximately 60% of the biogas is composed of methane (the combustible compound found in natural gas that you use at your home).
+It all starts with anaerobic digestion, a biological process used by the WWTP to break down organic material.
+One of the products of anaerobic digestion is biogas.
+Approximately 60 percent of biogas is composed of methane (the combustible compound found in natural gas that you use at your home).

-Currently, 75% of the biogas produced is flared (wasted) because only a portion is needed for heat at the WWTP.
-In addition, the biogas contains contaminants (H2S, Siloxanes, Moisture) which prevent it from being used directly in engines.
+Prior to building the RNG pipeline, 75 percent of the biogas produced by the WWTP was flared (wasted).
+Only a small portion was needed for heat at the WWTP.
+In addition, that biogas contained contaminants (H2S, Siloxanes, moisture) that prevented it from being used directly in engines.

-New infrastructure will allow the City to clean, compress, and utilize the biogas as a “renewable vehicle fuel"
+New infrastructure installed by the City allows us to clean, compress, and utilize the biogas as a renewable vehicle fuel.

-A biogas treatment skid will be installed to remove all the contaminants in the biogas.
-This will make the biogas the same as the natural gas at your home!
+A biogas treatment skid was installed to remove all the contaminants in the biogas.
+This will make the biogas the same as the natural gas at your home.

-- Fuel Savings - After the project is complete, the Sanitation department will no longer pay for diesel fuel.
+- Fuel Savings - After the project is complete, the Waste Services division will no longer pay for diesel fuel.
 As we all know, fuel prices at the pump are variable.
-If diesel fuel is $3.00/gal, and we are no longer using 90,000 gallons per year of diesel, that’s $270,000 saved per year!
+If diesel fuel is $3.00/gal, and we are no longer using 90,000 gallons per year of diesel, that’s $270,000 saved per year.

-- Renewable Fuel Credits - In addition to fuel savings, the City will also be earning credits through the EPA’s renewable fuel standard program.
-The annual benefit associated with these credits is $150,000-$250,000 per year!
+- Renewable Fuel Credits - In addition to fuel savings, the City will also be earning credits through the Environmental Protection Agency's renewable fuel standard program.
+The annual benefit associated with these credits is $150,000-$250,000 per year.